 What is brand awareness?

 In other words, brand awareness is exactly what it says on the label.
 It’s the degree to which people know about your brand.
-That, of course, makes it somewhat hard to measure.
-You can get an idea, certainly.
+That, of course, makes brand awareness somewhat hard to measure—unlike some other marketing metrics, brand awareness isn’t always quantitative.
+You can certainly get an idea, though.
 You can measure the audience’s reaction to certain marketing engagements to see whether they’re keeping up with you, or you can even do your own market research to determine how your brand stacks up against others in your market.

 But it’s important to know whether the people you’re trying to sell to actually know who you are or not, because brand awareness is crucial to the success of all the rest of your marketing.
-So what’s the importance of brand awareness?
+So how exactly does that importance of brand awareness bear out?
 Why do we care?

 What are the benefits of brand awareness?